AndreiDuma/arch-battery/README.md

     battery {-t, --time}        # for getting time left to exhaustion or to complete charging

-##### note: tool developed for Fujitsu Esprimo Mobile v6555.
-May work on other devices as well.
+##### note: tool developed for Fujitsu Esprimo Mobile v6555 under Arch Linux.
+May work on other systems as well.